-You can also view internship opportunities specifically for your major or find other internship resources in our Internship Zone.
+You can find other internship resources in our Internship Zone.

 Resumes are marketing tools to highlight your skills and abilities to a prospective employer, organization or graduate school.
 Your ultimate goal should be to hold the reader’s attention long enough to showcase your gifting that will add value to the organization.
 The appearance and format of your resume, as well as the content, need to clearly convey your talents in line with the specific opportunity.
 Customize your resume to fit your skills and reach your audience.

 While much of your interviewing style will stem from your personality, there are numerous facets of interviewing that, if done well, will help you generate a professional image.
 Regent Career Services offers several programs and resources through which you can increase your interview skills and learn about the dynamics of interviewing well.